ifiok-alcine/100_Days_of_Python/day006/README.md

 ## Day 6

 Functions and while loops were covered.
-Reeborgs world was used to explain how to get fuctions to perform repeated code without having to wrote it out every single time.
+Reeborg's world was used to explain how to get fuctions to perform repeated code without having to wrote it out every single time.

 ## Reeborg World